Irinjalakuda: Nearest Airport

 The nearest airport is the Cochin International Airport at Nedumbassery, which is 38 km away.
 The airport is well connected to all major airports in India and also connected to many foreign cities.
-Direct flights are available to Chennai, New Delhi, Mumbai, Bangalore and Kolkata.
+Direct flights are available to Chennai, New Delhi, Mumbai, Bangalore, and Kolkata.

 Healthcare

 Irinjalakuda has several hospitals and health clinics.
 Most important among them are Government General Hospital (Tana), Irinjalakuda Cooperative Hospital (Nadavaramba), Lal Memorial Hospital (Mapranam), Sacred Heart Mission Hospital (Pullur), Government Ayurveda Hospital (AKP Junction) and Marina Hospital (Tana).
 Another prominent healthcare facility is the National Institute of Physical Medicine and Rehabilitation (NIPMR) at Kallettumakara.

 Educational Organizations

 Between the 14th and 16th Century, it was a center of learning.
-Kerala school of astronomy and mathematics which was believed to be founded here, made major contributions in Algebra, Arithmetic, Astronomy, Calculus, Geometry, Infinite Series and Linguistics.
+Kerala school of astronomy and mathematics which was believed to be founded here, made major contributions in Algebra, Arithmetic, Astronomy, Calculus, Geometry, Infinite Series, and Linguistics.
+St. Joseph’s College, Irinjalakuda is the only institution in Kerala offering government aided B.Sc.
+Biotechnology course.